Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-what-is-new-angular-8.0.md

 title: What's new in Angular 8.0?
 author: cexbrayat
 tags: ["Angular 8", "Angular 7", "Angular 6", "Angular 5", "Angular", "Angular 2", "Angular 4"]
 description: "Angular 8.0 is out!
-Read about TODO"
+Read all about the new Ivy compiler/runtime, the new Bazel support, and all the tiny features and breaking changes!"
 ---

 Angular&nbsp;8.0.0 is here!